ejrach/course-advanced-pointers/README.md

 # course-advanced-pointers
-The course covers advanced topics in C pointer
+The course covers advanced topics in C pointers